soyvikman/Simple-Redux-Saga-Example/README.md

 ## Simple example of an async api call using redux and saga

 See the folder order and watch the files (particullary saga.js) to understand how to make an async call using redux and saga, the best middleware for that.

+See the example on action here -> http://reduxsagaexample.herokuapp.com/